Sourdough Starter

 On the starter

 How did I get a healthy one?
 A bread friend.
 I encourage you to find one.
 Every attempt I made on my own failed for months.
-The shared starter is what finally worked.
+The shared strong starter is what finally worked.

 On flour